A unified quantum computing quantum Monte Carlo framework through structured state preparation

 The remainder of this paper is organized as follows.
-Section~\ref{sec:methods} reviews the theoretical foundations of FCIQMC (Sec.~\ref{sec:fciqmc}), both aiming to estimate ground, excited, and thermal states, and of the QCQMC in its most recent version.
-Here, we also provide a detailed description of the modified algorithm, highlighting the interoperability of our proposal.
+In Section~\ref{sec:methods} we provide the general step and characteristics of the cross-domain QCMQC pipeline.
 Moreover, we describe the specific minimal quantum circuit modifications, with respect to the seminal work, for estimating the relevant quantities in the Monte Carlo evolution.
 Furthermore, in Sec.~\ref{sec:unitary}, we provide an overview of each basis preparation technique employed in the work, most of which are defined by variational quantum algorithms.
-In Sec.~\ref{sec:hamiltonians}, we detail the problem-specific Hamiltonians and quantum circuit encodings.
-We then present benchmark results for applying the aforementioned variations of QCQMC for each specific domain of interest (Sec.~\ref{sec:results}).
-Finally, in Sec.~\ref{sec:conclusion}, we provide a unified discussion, summarize key findings, and outline future research directions.
+In Sec.~\ref{sec:hamiltonians}, the Hamiltonian encoding for each problem tackled with the cross-domain QCQMC is described.
+We then present benchmark results for applying the specific variations of the cross-domain QCQMC for each specific problem of interest (Sec.~\ref{sec:results}).
+Finally, in Sec.~\ref{sec:conclusion}, we present a concise discussion of the key findings, highlighting possible further lines of investigations.